Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Introduction

 Variable selection seeks the smallest set of predictive variables—those not independent of the output \textit{given} the others.
-Even in highly correlated settings, assuming that each covariate is not directly a function of the others, this set is well-defined and unique.
-This assumption is standard in controlled variable selection \citep{candes2017panninggoldmodelxknockoffs} and feature importance \citep{locoVSShapley}.
+Assuming that each covariate is not directly a function of the others, this set is well-defined and unique.
+This assumption is standard in variable selection \citep{candes2017panninggoldmodelxknockoffs} and feature importance \citep{locoVSShapley}.

 Permutation-based approaches do not provide a proper quantification of variable importance.
 In particular, \citet{scornet2022mda} have shown that PFI does not converge to TSI.
 Yet, the theoretical quantity targeted by CPI has not been studied.
 In this article, we fill this gap and show that, with a simple adjustment, the method can be adapted to estimate TSI.
 We call this extension \textit{Sobol-CPI}, an unbiased generalization of CPI, for which we establish nonparametric efficiency and study inference to provide statistical guarantees.